-If you find you are more motivated when you have company, you can also head out with members of your immediate household, or with one other person from outside your household while keeping two metres apart at all times, for a breath of fresh air.
+If you find you are more motivated when you have company, you can also head out with members of your immediate household, up to six people outside of your household if you are social distancing, or with one person from outside of your household if you are shielding while keeping two metres apart at all times, for a breath of fresh air.
 Both local parks and natural walkways in your local neighbourhood are free to access and can offer the space to move more while social distancing.

 Many types of at-home activities can also be done for free, and using simple equipment or objects you’d find in the home, like a small water bottle , a chair, or a tin of beans.
 There are links to online classes for activities ranging from beginner’s yoga to home object work outs to dance classes in our resources section.
 Equally, moving more can be as simple as switching on the radio and letting loose to the music.
-Check out our section on getting moving around the house for inspiration, or follow the link in our relevant resources section to see information on Home Exercises on our YouTube Channel.
+Check out our section on getting moving around the house or Five in Five for inspiration.
+You can also follow the link in our relevant resources section to see information on Home Exercises on our YouTube Channel.

 In addition to these digital resources, there are free smartphone apps that can help you track your activity while you’re staying safe at home.
 Looking for more on this?
 Take a look at our section on digital tools to help you move.